 top of page

-Do you own digital assets and can I leave them in my Will?
+Do I own digital assets and can I leave them in my Will?

 The simple answer is, yes, almost certainly you do, even if you don’t realise it.
 What is less simple is what type of ownership you have and therefore whether you have any that can be left in your Will.
 You can consult with us to clarify your particular position in so far as the law has developed to date, and a special clause can be added into your Will to cater for the type digital assets you do own.